Nufflee/fm-dekoder/README.md

 ## Building

 Currently the project only supports Windows but that will be changed in the future.
+In order to build and run the project, you will need [MinGW](http://mingw-w64.org/doku.php).

 ```bash
 make fm